KatieLars/KatieLars.github.io/_posts/2017-07-04-hashing_hashes_with_time_and_space.markdown

     end
 ```

-So at the first iteration (0), two variable (lowest_key and lowest_value) are set to that iteration's corresponding key/value pair (in this case, the key/value pair that appears first in the hash).
+So at the first iteration (0), two variables (lowest_key and lowest_value) are set to that iteration's corresponding key/value pair (in this case, the key/value pair that appears first in the hash).

 Now, I'm like